 - maintain adequate body condition and growth during their first lactation.

 Weaner nutrition is critical as poor growth in this period can increase weight at puberty, thus reducing early lifetime fertility.
 A good simple approach is to manage nutrition to keep heifers well above maintenance so the skeleton keeps growing.
-For more information see Weaning and Weaner supplements.
+For more information see Weaning – a critical component of herd management and Weaner supplements.

 Heifers must have access to adequate pasture, water and supplementation to keep them in the best possible condition.
 When heifers (and older breeders) lose condition prior to calving, their reproductive systems tend to shut down, which significantly reduces their chances of re-conceiving during lactation.

 Good management of heifer nutrition starts with good pasture management and grazing management.
 Seasonal conditions, pasture condition, country type, stocking rates, land condition, and grazing management all greatly influence affect pasture quality and quantity.
 Both pasture quantity and quality are important because both affect consumption of pasture (intake) and hence the nutritional status of the animal.